JessicaNeary/tdd-practise/README.md

-A program to calculate the score of tenpin bowling games.
+A program to convert integers to roman numerals.
+Created for the purpose of practising test driven development.
 Tested using ava.